heusalagroup/fi.hg.core/README.md

 ## RequestServer

-This project also includes a simple and pure NodeJS implementation for the REST server:
+This project also includes a simple and pure NodeJS implementation for the REST server for [our Request annotations](#request):

 ```typescript
 import RequestServer from "./nor/ts/RequestServer";